scala/scala/spec/05-classes-and-objects.md

 parents that starts with a trait reference, e.g.
 `$mt_1$ with $\ldots$ with $mt_n$`.
-In that case the list of parents is implicitly extended to include the supertype of $mt_1$ as first parent type.
+In that case the list of parents is implicitly extended to include the supertype of $mt_1$ as the first parent type.
 The new supertype must have at least one constructor that does not take parameters.
 In the following, we will always assume that this implicit extension has been performed, so that the first parent class of a template is a regular superclass